American Income Life Insurance Company: Are They Legitimate?

 Whole life is a type of permanent life insurance which has a cash value component.
 That means the investment account inside your policy grows in value over time.

-Whole life by American Income Life is designed to provide coverage for your entire life.
+Whole life by American Income Life is designed to provide coverage until the day you die.
 Most importantly, the monthly cost is guaranteed to never increase over the life of the policy and the coverage cannot be cancelled due to any change in your age or health.

 Permanent life insurance products are more expensive because there is a guaranteed payout.